Akhil-Suresh/golearn/doc/GOPATH.md

 The import path is string that uniquely identifies a package.
 A package's import path corresponds to its location inside a workspace or in a remote repo.

 The package from standard library are given a short name "fmt" or "net/http".

-Since the path uniquely identifies the package we need to make sure that the name we give to our package should never collide with the name of a standard library.
+__Since the path uniquely identifies the package we need to make sure that the name we give to our package should never collide with the name of a standard library.__

-One thing we can do for this is put all our source code in gitrepo we are going to publish
+One thing we can do for this is create a folder structure with name gitrepo(github/bitbucket/gitlab/...) we publish our code.

+An e.g of folder structure

 ```
 home